Jana-alazzeh/ASP_KIT.Space_Coderz/replit.md

 cd July_Team && dotnet run --urls "http://0.0.0.0:5000"
 ```

 ## Database
-Uses Replit's built-in PostgreSQL database.
 The DATABASE_URL environment variable is automatically configured and the application migrates the database on startup.

 ## API Documentation
 Swagger UI is available at `/swagger` in development mode.